Child Custody & Military Divorce

 Military members with children face a variety of complicated child custody

-can affect your child custody plan in a number of ways.
-For instance:
+separated.
+Military service can affect your child custody plan in a number of ways.

-frequent relocation may force service members to give up custody of their
+relocation may force service members to give up custody of their child.
+Additionally,

-waiting when he/she returns home.
-Sometimes, military service members
+returns home.
+Sometimes, military service members establish a "Family

 Family Care Plans can help avoid these problems by delineating who will

 take care of your child or children when you are deployed or relocated.

 The plan can list temporary caregivers (if you are deployed without notice)